caktus/guidebook/source/upgrading-django.rst

    update the requirements file with the new version of Django and run ``pip install -r requirements.txt``.

-5. Try to run the server locally with ``python manage.py runserver``, and navigate to the site locally.
+5. Try to run the server locally (with ``npm run dev``, or ``python manage.py runserver``, or whatever is relevant for your project), and navigate to the site locally.
 If something is broken, look into fixing it.

 6. Once everything seems to run locally, run the test suite and make sure all of the tests pass.
 If something is broken,